Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts recommend that if the pool has a strong odor, it is best not to swim.

-However, this is unavoidable because swimming pools are required to be disinfected with chlorine.
+However, this is unavoidable because swimming pools are required to be chlorinated.
 Furthermore, the smell you are smelling in your pool is not actually caused by the chlorine in the water.
-In fact, chlorine usually does not produce such a strong smell.
+In fact, chlorine does not usually produce such a strong smell.

-The reason for the strong pool odor is chloramine.
+The cause of a strong pool odor is chloramine.
 This is created when chlorine reacts with sweat, natural body oils, and urine in the pool.
-In other words, the more smelly the pool is, the more dirt is in it.
+In other words, the more foul-smelling the pool is, the more contaminated it is.

 If one ion is present, it creates monochloramine, two ions create dichloramine, and three ions create trichloramine.
 According to the American Chemistry Council, monochloramine is sometimes added to swimming pools as a disinfectant, while dichloramine and trichloramine are entirely produced by the interaction of chlorine with ammonia in urine.

-If you enter the pool and smell a strong odor, it is time to add more chlorine to disinfect the pool.
-The best option is to turn around and come back at a later time.
+If you enter the pool and smell a strong odor, it is likely that the pool needs more chlorine.
+The best option is to turn around and come back at a later date.

-The U.S. Council on Water Quality and Health recommends that people avoid swimming in pools with strong odors, especially if they are emanating from the pool, indoors and outdoors.
-The more urine there is in the pool, the more chlorine and ammonia interact, and the stronger the odor.
+The Council on Water Quality and Health recommends that people avoid swimming in pools with strong odors, especially around the pool, indoors and outdoors.
+The more urine in the pool, the more interaction between chlorine and ammonia, and the stronger the odor.

 Not only that, when a large amount of chlorine in the pool interacts with ammonia, the ability to kill bacteria in the water will decrease, thereby increasing the risk of diarrhea, ear infections and some other skin infections, according to Huffington Post.